-For close to 20 years, IQnection has helped companies in and around the Plymouth Meeting area tell their stories and land new customers with the help of a devoted group of marketing experts and web design professionals.
+For over 20 years, IQnection has helped companies in and around the Plymouth Meeting area tell their stories and land new customers with the help of a devoted group of marketing experts and web design professionals.

 A Plymouth Meeting Leader in Web Design